 If you are documenting in an excel, then the first two sheets of the workbook should be Summary and Bugs.
 The Summary sheet should summarize the test scenario and the Bugs sheet should list all the issues encountered during testing.
 The significance of adding these two sheets is that it will give a clear understanding of the testing to the reader/user of the document.

-So, when the time is restricted, these two sheets can prove to be very useful in providing the overview of the testing.
+So, when the time is restricted, these two sheets can prove to be very useful in providing an overview of the testing.

-Here, we discussed the need for test case documentation and how we should proceed while using it.
-The test case document should provide the best possible test coverage, excellent readability and should follow one standard format throughout.
+The test document should provide the best possible test coverage, excellent readability and should follow one standard format throughout.

-We can achieve excellence in test case documentation by just keeping few essential tips in mind like organization of test case document, prioritizing the TCs, having everything in proper sequence, including all mandatory details to execute a TC, and providing clear & lucid test steps, etc. as discussed above.
+We can achieve excellence in test documentation by just keeping few essential tips in mind as the organization of test case document, prioritizing the TCs, having everything in proper sequence, including all mandatory details to execute a TC, and providing clear & lucid test steps, etc. as discussed above.

 We spend most of our time writing, reviewing, executing or maintaining these.
-It is quite unfortunate that test cases are also the most error-prone ones.
-The differences in understanding, organization testing practices, lack of time etc. are some of the reasons why we often see test cases that leave a lot to be desired.
+It is quite unfortunate that tests are also the most error-prone ones.
+The differences in understanding, organization testing practices, lack of time etc. are some of the reasons why we often see tests that leave a lot to be desired.

-There are a lot of articles on our site on this topic, but here will see How NOT to write test cases – a few tips that will be instrumental in creating distinctive, quality and effective test cases.
+There are a lot of articles on our site on this topic, but here will see How NOT to write test cases – a few tips that will be instrumental in creating distinctive, quality and effective tests.

 Let’s read on and please note that these tips are for both new and experienced testers.